rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 ```
 <!-- tabs:end -->

-?> **Optional:** You can customize [transaction_details](https://api-docs.midtrans.com/#json-object) data.
-To include data like customer_details, item_details, etc. It's recommended to send as much detail so on report/dashboard those information will be included.
+?>***Tips***: You can customize the `transaction_details` to include more information such as customer_details, item_details, and so on.
+For more details, refer to [Transaction Details Object](https://api-docs.midtrans.com/#json-object).<br>

+It is recommended to add more details regarding transaction, so that these details can get added to the report.
+The report can be viewed on the dashboard.

+#### Sample Response
-### Charge API response
+A sample Charge API response is shown below.
-You will get the **API response** like the following.

 ```json
 {